gameserverapp/Platform/Documentation/docs/dashboard/monetization/getting_started.md

 ![Monetization - sales](/img/dashboard/monetization/getting_started/monetization_sales.jpg)

 ### Invoice settings

-Dashboards with a paid add-on subscription can also download invoices from the dashboard and the Community website.
+If your dashboard has a paid add-on subscription, you can download invoices from both the dashboard and the Community website.

-Before downloading is enabled you must first enter the seller details, which is printed on each invoice.
+Before enabling invoice downloads, make sure to enter your seller details.
+These details will be printed on every invoice.

 [Go to Invoice settings >](https://dash.gameserverapp.com/monetization/settings)

 ![Monetization - invoice settings](/img/dashboard/monetization/getting_started/invoice_settings.jpg)

-This is an example of the invoice generated.
+Here’s what a generated invoice looks like:

 :::tip
-Self-hosted Community websites allow you to customize the invoice template.
-This can be done by editing [this file](https://github.com/gameserverapp/Community-Website/blob/master/resources/views/pages/v3/user/_invoice_pdf.blade.php) in your forked repo.
+If you are using a self-hosted Community website, you can customize the invoice template by editing [this file](https://github.com/gameserverapp/Community-Website/blob/master/resources/views/pages/v3/user/_invoice_pdf.blade.php) in your forked repository.
 :::

 ![Monetization - invoice example](/img/dashboard/monetization/getting_started/invoice_example.jpg)